Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Both medications have comparable overall side effect rates, but different types of adverse events.
 Semaglutide causes more gastrointestinal symptoms (nausea, vomiting) while tesofensine produces more central nervous system effects (insomnia, dry mouth).
 Individual tolerance varies significantly, making personal trial often necessary to determine the better-tolerated option.

 Tesofensine's long-term safety profile is less established than semaglutide's, with clinical trials primarily spanning 24-52 weeks.
 The medication showed no serious safety signals in available studies, but longer-term data is limited due to its investigational status.
-Ongoing monitoring is essential for patients using tesofensine beyond the studied timeframes.
+Ongoing monitoring is important for patients using tesofensine beyond the studied timeframes.

 1. Astrup A, Madsbad S, Breum L, et al. Effect of tesofensine on bodyweight loss, body composition, and quality of life in obese patients: a randomised, double-blind, placebo-controlled trial.
 International Journal of Obesity.
 2008;32(12):1832-1840.